Skip to content

 Exporting a PDF

-Click Export PDF at the bottom of the page to download a single-page printable summary of your SMP progress for the current period.
-It includes brigade name, your details, the SMP table, and a generated-at timestamp.
+Click Export PDF on the Session Attendance tab to download a single-page printable summary of your SMP progress for the period.
+It includes department name, your details, the SMP table, and a generated-at timestamp.

 This is handy for: